Mapuche conflict: 1996–2004: Ralco controversy

+In response to the controversies surrounding the Ralco Dams' construction, the Chilean Government signed the INFORME N° 30/04, PETICIÓN 4617/02, SOLUCION AMISTOSA, with the Iner-American Commission on Human Rights.
+The Government promised to not build any more mega-projects and hydroelectric projects on Indigenous lands surrounding the Bio Bio River.

+Despite the Chilean government's commitments to the Inter-American Commission on Human Rights to halt such projects on Indigenous lands, further controversial dams like Angostura and Rucalhue were developed.
+These continued to affect the local communities by flooding lands and threatening cultural traditions.
+Resistance has grown, particularly among youth, who have organized sit-ins, plebiscites, and petitions against the ongoing developments.

+The initial construction of the Ralco dam was met with controversy due to the indigenous Mapuche being relocated.
+While the displaced were given monetary repayment, many complained that it was too little compared to the dam company's profits.
+Many protests have been held over the events of the construction of the Ralco Dam.
+There have been sit-ins that have blocked access roads to the plant for machinery and workers.
+All sit-ins have ended quickly where participants eventually get evicted, however, the construction of the Ralco Dam has increased citizen participation.

+There have been increased protections in place from the actions of the construction of the Ralco Dam.
+The National Corporation for Indigenous Development (CONADI) to "protect yet substantially develop lands."
+CONANDI was put in place to negotiate between indigenous peoples and corporations to acquire disputed land for return to the indigenous groups.

 2009 incidents

 Numerous incidents such as violent land occupations, burning of private property and demonstrations have occurred in Araucania.
 In the wake of the deaths of a few of its activists, Mapuche organization Coordinadora Arauco-Malleco played a key role by organizing and supporting violent land occupations and other direct actions, such as the burning of houses and farms, that have ended up in clashes with the police.

 The government of Michelle Bachelet said that it was not ready to contemplate expropriating land in the southern region of Araucania to restore lost ancestral territory to the Mapuche.
 The government set out to buy land for use by 115 Mapuche communities, however, according to government officials, the current owners had nearly tripled the prices they were demanding.
 On the other hand, the effectiveness of the government policy of buying and distributing land has been questioned.

 Two special presidential envoys were sent to southern Chile to review the increasingly fractious "Mapuche situation".